privacyint/website-guides/guide-steps/en/viber-account-settings.md

 #### Viber Backup

 This is a key setting to look into.
-Viber is end to end encrypted, which means that messages are only acessible by both the sender and the receiver, not being stored anywhere along the way.
+Viber is end to end encrypted, which means that messages are only accessible by both the sender and the receiver, not being stored anywhere along the way.
 This also means that if you lose or change the device you are using, all your messages will be lost.
 Viber offers the possibility of backing up your chat history using cloud services (Google Drive, iCloud or Huaweii Drive) so that you can restore your session to how it was at the time of the backup, if using a new device.

 This setting is a potential threat to your privacy as anyone that would potentially get access to your Apple, Google or Huaweii account, could also access all of your conversations.
 It might also be possible for law enforcement to access it which is not the case with the conversation on your phone.